lerez0/butter-t0aster/README.md

 ### **enjoy our buttery smooth server setup! 🧈🍞**

-To take it a step further, we recommend running our Debian `firstb00t` script, to level up your server security to NSA's recommendations — because a smooth server deserves a tough shell!
+Crank it up a notch with our Debian `firstb00t` script and harden your setup to NSA-grade specs — because a smooth server deserves a tough shell!

 Grab it at [firstb00t repo](https://github.com/lerez0/firstb00t).
 Expect a quick spread of safety: tighter SSH, sneaky firewall rules, email sender, spinning containers, and a log to peek at (`/var/log/firstb00t.log`).
 Your server’ll be slick *and* secure — ready to toast any troublemaker!